inception-project/inception-project.github.io/_use-case-gallery/impresso/index.md

 [3]: http://www.quaero.org/media/files/bibliographie/quaero-guide-annotation-2011.pdf
 [4]: https://github.com/dkpro/dkpro-cassis

+{% comment %}
-# (desideratum): ability to store and display document metadata; in impresso it's crucial to provide the annotator with a link to the IIIF page image to which the document being annotated belongs
+(desideratum): ability to store and display document metadata; in impresso it's crucial to provide the annotator with a link to the IIIF page image to which the document being annotated belongs
+{% endcomment %}